space who are legally able to represent clients without being subject to sanctions, according to a number of lawyers.

 “It is a very big issue in practice in the employment area and it really needs to be dealt with by a proper registration system and dealt with by legislation.
 It’s just a mirror image of what happened with immigration.”

-yer, who wishes to remain anonymous, agrees with Pollack’s concerns.
+Another employment lawyer, who wishes to remain anonymous, agrees with Pollack’s concerns.

 They said that in the area of advocacy, non-solicitors and barristers are not subject to the regulation or supervision of the Law Society.